Motivic random variables and representation stability II: Hypersurface sections: Introduction

 \subsection{Outline}

 In Section \ref{sec:ProbabilitySpaces} we introduce the algebraic probability measures (in the sense of \cite{Howe-MRV1}) used in our proofs.
 In Section \ref{sec:RepTheory} we describe some aspects of the representation theory of symmetric, symplectic, and orthogonal groups.
 In Section~\ref{sec:vancohom} we recall the construction of vanishing cohomology and explain in more detail the construction of the local systems corresponding to a representation $\pi$.
 In Section \ref{sec:PointCountingResults} we prove our point counting Theorems \ref{thm:StabCohomPointCount} and \ref{thm:StableGeomPointCount}.
-Finally, in Section \ref{sec:BettiResults} we prove our stabilization results over $\CC$, Theorems \ref{thm:StabCohomHodge} and \ref{thm:StabGeomMot}, and discuss Conjecture \ref{conj:AsymptDistMot} and some partial results towards it.
+Finally, in Section \ref{sec:BettiResults} we prove our stabilization results over $\CC$, Theorems \ref{thm:StabCohomHodge} and \ref{thm:StabGeomMot}.